FALL 2023 IMPORTANT DATES

 (Stand-alone microwaves are not allowed in Berkshire Towers or Hoosac Hall.)
 While

-each room contains overhead lighting, students are strongly encouraged to bring an
+each room has overhead lighting, students are strongly encouraged to bring an LED

-LED desk and/or floor lamp.
+desk and/or floor lamp.
 All windows in student rooms are equipped with shades.
+All

 rug or area carpet.